SimpleMachines/SMF-mediawiki-themes/README.md

 Please see the [Developer's Certificate of Origin](https://github.com/SimpleMachines/smfcurve/blob/master/DCO.txt) in the repository: by signing off your contributions, you acknowledge that you can and do license your submissions under the license of the project.

-#### Important Note for v1.1
-This version is valid for MediaWiki 1.23 and later releases, version 1.0 is for 1.22 and before.
-This version is for fixing compatibility issue with 1.23.x.
-To install this skin;
-* Download version 1.1
-* Unzip the file rename to smfcurve
-* Copy it into skins folder
-* Open your LocalSettings.php file and add the following line to the end of the file

-> require_once "$IP/skins/smfcurve/smfcurve.php";

-If you are upgrading from 1.0;
-* Download version 1.1
-* Unzip the file rename to smfcurve
-* Delete smfcurve folder - smfcurve.php and smfcurve.deps.php
-* Copy your newly downloaded folder to skins folder
-* Open your LocalSettings.php file and add the following line to the end of the file

-> require_once "$IP/skins/smfcurve/smfcurve.php";

 #### How to contribute:
 * fork the repository.
 If you are not used to Github, please check out [fork a repository](http://help.github.com/fork-a-repo).